kshetline/tubular_time/README.md

   millis: 125, // 0-999 milliseconds part of time

   utcOffset: -18000, // offset (in seconds) from UTC, negative west from 0°, including DST offset when applicable
-  dstOffset: 0, // DST offset, in minutes - usually positive, but can be negative
+  dstOffset: 0, // DST offset, in minutes - usually positive, but can be negative (output only)
   occurrence: 1, // usually 1, but can be 2 for the second occurrence of the same wall clock time during a single day, caused by clock being turned back for DST
 }
 ```